nguyenkhois/docker-simple-express-server/README.md

 ## How to build a Dockerfile
 Build a Dockerfile
-* Build an Docker image: `docker build -t yourimagename .`
+* Build an image: `docker build -t yourimagename .`

 Push up to Docker Hub
 * Create a tag: `docker tag yourimagename <your-docker-id>/yourimagename`